 Preparing the Grievance

-Students are encouraged to consult with their academic advisor or another trusted mentor to clarify the grievance, discuss appropriate approaches to the resolution of the issue, and ensure their understanding of the procedures outlined below.
+Students are encouraged to consult with their academic advisor, another trusted mentor, or the Ombuds Office to clarify the grievance, discuss appropriate approaches to the resolution of the issue, and ensure their understanding of the procedures outlined below.

 Making the Grievance